Charming beaches, disgusting service and Kashpirovsky: what is it - real Brighton Beach

 Yes, it did, but this time the bank clerk hit me even more.
 I go, therefore, into this department and see this picture: the same employee is working with a client, and a man in a tie is just sitting and brazenly picking his nose.
 And there’s nothing that a potential client has appeared on the horizon.
 Then I just vomited from this employee, and from the whole department.
 I left this bank and never returned to it.

-“Another victim of Brighton’s atmosphere,” he thought then and left this bank.
-Then he went to another department, located in the neighboring area.
-No, well this is necessary!
-Only 20 minutes walk, and what a difference in service!
-As soon as you leave Brighton Beach, everything immediately changes: in that other department they smile at you, value you, they want to help and help you, they will advise you as much time as you need, and if you don’t know the answer to some question, then find out right there.
-On the way from the Brighton branch to the next, I put together a cart in my head, which I was about to roll on a negligent employee.
-But, as it turned out later, American banks do not have email for general access.
-Therefore, write about your discontent, as they say, to the village of grandfather.
+“Another victim of the Brighton atmosphere,” I thought then and left this bank.
+Then I went to another branch located in the neighboring area.
+No, well, it’s necessary!
+Only 20 minutes walk, what a difference in service!
+As soon as you leave the territory of Brighton Beach, everything changes at once: in that other department they smile at you, cherish you, they want to help and help you, they will consult you as much time as you need it, and if they don’t know the answer to some question, then they will figure it out right there.
+On the way from the Brighton office to the next one, I put together a cart in my head, which I was going to roll onto a negligent employee.
+But, as it turned out later, American banks do not have e-mail for general access.
+Therefore, write about your dissatisfaction, as they say, to the village of grandfather.